pnp/blog/content/post/microsoft365-development-security/index.md

     ...
 ```

-Is okay but together with
+is okay but together with

 ![](images/03azfuncauthsettings.jpg)